Elliot-Cantor/projects/README.md

 # Projects
-Here you can find the Jupyter notebooks of many of the projects I have done.
+Here you can find the Jupyter notebooks of a few of the projects I have done.

+Email me at elliot.cantor@berkeley.edu with any questions.